Sienci-Labs/Resources/lmmk2/assembly/ytsb-lmk2-48x30-supplementary-manual.md

 <img class="wp-image-7187 size-full aligncenter" src="https://resources.sienci.com/wp-content/uploads/2022/03/48x30_MK2.5_packing_layout.png" alt="" width="18640" height="9012" />

 The ‘EX hardware box’ contains various hardware that is used when assembling the X-axis of your 48x30 machine, and the ‘MK2.5 EX hardware box’ contains other small parts specific to 48x30 MK2.5 LongMill.
-The ‘EX Drag chain box &amp; cable box’ contains the longer 1400mm drag chain used on the X-axis, as well as some cable extensions.
+The ‘EX Drag chain box & cable box’ contains the longer 1400mm drag chain used on the X-axis, as well as some cable extensions.
 During sections of the assembly to follow, parts will be called from each of the boxes relevant to that section.

 <img class="aligncenter size-medium wp-image-3794" src="https://resources.sienci.com/wp-content/uploads/2022/06/IMG_4375-850x567.jpg" alt="" width="850" height="567" />